thunderbird89/esf/stories/story-knock-knock.md

 > "Maybe.
 We're literally cannibalizing *Lord Cardigan*'s fire control systems.
 If we prioritize *Gallipoli*, we can probably have both railgun arrays functional in eight hours.
 But that means *Cardigan* will be firing manually."

 > "Do it. *Gallipoli* needs to be our primary gunship.
-And Hayes—transfer *Cardigan*'s torpedo stock to *Gallipoli* while you're at it.
+And Hayes - transfer *Cardigan*'s torpedo stock to *Gallipoli* while you're at it.
 If *Gallipoli* has working fire control, she needs the munitions to use it."

 > "Understood.
 That'll give us full broadside capability once the transfer is complete."